-This article by Gayle DeLong needs to be withdrawn or retracted.
-It shows nothing about the safety (or effectiveness) of the HPV vaccine.
+This article by Gayle DeLong was finally retracted because it shows nothing about the safety (or effectiveness) of the HPV vaccine.
 It is nothing more than a propaganda piece for the anti-HPV vaccine crowd.
 DeLong’s recent comments do nothing to make anyone think that she actually considered all of the variables that might lead to the results she claimed she got.

 DeLong has neither the credentials nor the knowledge to write an article that may make a few people decide to avoid a cancer-preventing vaccine.
 No, eating organic apples is not going to prevent cancer, but this vaccine will.